Nuclear Proliferation Case Studies

 Libya has a Russian 10 MW research reactor using 80% enriched fuel, which has been under IAEA safeguards.
 It has no nuclear power program.
 It asked the IAEA to verify publicly that all of its nuclear activities will henceforth be under safeguards and exclusively for peaceful purposes.
 In that regard, Libya agreed to take the necessary steps to conclude an Additional Protocol to its NPT Safeguards Agreement, and this came into force in 2006.
 This will provide the IAEA with broader inspection rights, and will require full transparency and active co-operation.
 The first IAEA inspections of previously-undeclared facilities were at the end of December 2003.

 There have been persistent reports from defectors, opposition and dissident groups regarding certain technical developments in Burma which may indicate a program to develop a nuclear weapon.
 These are unconfirmed, and Burma formerly refused to cooperate with IAEA in any investigation, despite its safeguards agreement with IAEA having been concluded in 1995.
 However, in June 2011 the vice-president said that Myanmar “has halted [its nuclear research] programme as [the] international community may misunderstand Myanmar over the issue.”
 He said, “Myanmar made arrangements for nuclear research with the assistance of Russia in order that Myanmar will not lag behind other countries in that field and to improve its education and health sectors…,” but “Myanmar is [in] no position to take account of nuclear weapons and does not have enough economic strength to do so.”
 This statement was followed by the announcement that Myanmar has halted its nuclear research due to the high potential for international confusion.
-Then in November 2012 it announced that it would sign the Additional Protocol, but by April 2013 had not done so.
-In mid 2013 the president reiterated the 2011 commitment.
+Then in November 2012 it announced that it would sign the Additional Protocol, and did so in September 2013.
+In mid-2013 the president reiterated the 2011 commitment.
 Concern had centred on North Korean involvement.

 Australian Safeguards & Non-proliferation Office, Euratom.